log-one/asteroid/README.md

 ### Screenshot:
 ![](chit-updated.png)
-_Note: This is not the final draft.
+_Note: This is not the final version.
 I'm just experimenting with the UI design._

 ### Features:
 Chit is a chat environment with certain rules, easter egg-like functions and an interesting aesthetic.
 Strangers are matched and given the opportunity to interact in this environment.
 Some of the features include: